NEDDL/strapi-v5-plugin-populate-deep/README.md

 - Increasing depth may result in longer response times — use `pIgnore` to offset this.
 - `plugin::upload.file` related field is always excluded to avoid bloated responses.
 - `admin::user` (creator fields) can be excluded via `skipCreatorFields` config:
+- The `includeDuplicates` flag controls wether a shared relation is included multiple times in the response.
+If items `a` and `b` both have a relation to `c`, then with `includeDuplicates: false` (the default), item `c` would only appear under `b` in the API response.

+# Contributions

 ```js
 module.exports = ({ env }) => ({